 There’s only one hotel loyalty program that will get you a free stay at a hotel that is considered an official Disney hotel.
 That program is Marriott/SPG*.
-If you happen to have a Starwood loyalty account and have Starpoints either from hotel stays, the previous signup bonus offer on the SPG Amex, or from spending on the SPG Amex, those points will automatically be converted to the new program’s currency in August.
-Instead of Starpoints, they will just be called points.
-The conversion rate is 1:3.
-So 1 Starpoint equals 3 Marriott/new program points.
+If you had a Starwood loyalty account and had Starpoints either from hotel stays, the previous welcome bonus offer on the SPG Amex, or from spending on the SPG Amex, those points were automatically converted to the new program’s currency in August of 2018.
+Instead of Starpoints, they are now Marriott Bonvoy points.
+The conversion rate was 1:3.
+So 1 Starpoint converted to 3 Marriott/new program points.

 If you’re starting with zero SPG Starpoints or Marriott points, there’s still a little hope!
-The points needed for a stay at the Disney Swan or Dolphin can be earned from the sign up bonus from the Marriott credit card from Chase as well as everyday spending on the card.
+The points needed for a stay at the Disney Swan or Dolphin can be earned from the welcome bonus from the Marriott credit card from Chase as well as everyday spending on the card.